-Throughout his college years Masse spent summers aboard the Cotuit Kettleers of the Cape Cod Baseball League.
+Throughout college Masse spent summers with the Cotuit Kettleers of the Cape Cod Baseball League.
 He performed exceptionally, earning two Cape League All-Star nods (1985 and 1987).
 Masse was selected by the Chicago Cubs in the 12th round of the 1987 MLB Draft, but he pursued a dream to compete in the Olympics.
 Team USA Baseball recruited Masse for the Intercontinental Cup of 1987 and he mashed a .317 batting average with 3 long balls.
 Along with teammates, Robin Ventura, Tino Martinez and Charles Nagy, Masse won the silver medal.

-Soon thereafter, Masse transferred to Wake Forest University to play for his Cape League coach, George Greer.
+Then Masse transferred to Wake Forest University to play for his Cape League coach, George Greer.
 Masse batted .422 for the Demon Deacons in his senior year.
 He wrapped 24 homers with 77 RBI, 83 runs and 35 steals in 58 games.
 Masse was sixth in NCAA Division-I in total bases (197) and named a 1st Team All-American.
 At the 1988 MLB Draft, the New York Yankees picked him in the 7th round, however Masse decided to forgo professional baseball once again, in favor of international competition.

 In 1989, Masse finally reported to the minor leagues with the New Yankees organization.
 He was assigned to the Prince William Cannons along with his high school teammate, Larry Stanford.
 Masse batted .239 for the Cannons with a league-high 89 walks.
 After splitting the 1990 season between Fort Lauderdale and Albany, he served a full season with Albany in 1991.
 That year, he deposited a .295 batting average and led the Eastern League in on base percentage.